Photo: "Romorantin-Lanthenay (Loir-et-Cher)" by sybarite48

 Photo: "Lancia Stratos HF" by andreboeni

-The acquisition of Lancia by Fiat in 1969 bore fruit; it became possible to install a 148 cu in (2,418 cc) six-cylinder engine from the Ferrari Dino on the car.
+Fiat's 1969 purchase of Lancia bore fruit; it became possible to install a 148 cu in (2,418 cc) six-cylinder engine from the Ferrari Dino into the Stratos.

 With a new 190 hp engine and a five-speed gearbox, it was a completely different car.
 The maximum speed is 143 mph (230 kph), and acceleration to 100 kph (62 mph) took 6.9 seconds.